PalumboN/garbage-collection-course/Module 3/README.md

 - [VMs for GC profiling](../VMs%20for%20GC%20profiling)

 ### Links of interest
-- Paper about GC profiling:
-- We create the charts using Roassal:
+- We created the charts using Roassal: https://github.com/ObjectProfile/Roassal3

 ### Practice
 - Repeat the experiment using your programs.